 ENERGY STAR® performance requirements for windows and doors are tailored to fit the energy needs of the country’s different climate regions – Northern, North/Central, South/Central, and Southern.
 The ENERGY STAR® Climate Region Map gives you clear guidelines for determining which windows and doors will do the best job to help reduce heating and cooling costs in your region – and your home.
-Sunrise Windows is one only a few window manufacturers approved to show the one-color Climate Region Map that indicates we are ENERGY STAR® qualified for all four regions.

 What Is An NFRC Rating?

-Any product that wants to be ENERGY STAR® qualified must be tested by an independant lab to determine the product’s performance ratings.
+Any product that wants to be ENERGY STAR® qualified must be tested by an independent lab to determine the product’s performance ratings.
 These ratings are reviewed by a branch of the Federal government called the NFRC (Nation Fenestration Rating Council), whose mission is to provide unbiased energy performance ratings for windows and doors (or “fenestration”).
 NFRC ratings provide the basis for the ENERGY STAR® window performance requirements.
 Just as an EPA sticker on a new car will give you a guideline to the car’s fuel economy, the NFRC sticker, such as ours shown below, gives consistent ratings that can help homeowners determine both Winter and Summer performance characteristics.
 Look for low U-Factor and SHGC numbers for highest efficiency performance.
 As you compare brands, make sure the dealer or manufacturer can provide you with their NFRC ratings and ENERGY STAR® qualification.